 Six years really isn’t that long for vehicle to sit idle.
 I’ve gotten old Mustangs running that have been sitting unused for twice that time period, also with no storage preparations.
 The major problems will be fluids and flat-spotted tires.

-Is it better to store a car with a full tank of gas or empty?
+Should I store my car with a full tank of gas?

 Ideally, store your car in a climate-controlled facility.
 Fill the gas tank completely full.
 An empty or low gas tank will lead to internal rust as condensation and moisture builds within the tank.